Skip to main content

 Socket exists but daemon is not responding:

-Next step: Start daemon with localhost-ctl start
+Next step: Start daemon with lattice-ctl daemon start

 Scenario 4: Socket Not Found